MENTAL HEALTH MANIFESTO

 Mental health is the state of mind determined by the relationship between intrinsic inbornintentions and learned basic beliefs.
 When basic beliefs and inbornintentions are compatible with each other, one enjoys healthy mental health.
 When a basic belief is contrary to an inbornintention, mental health has been compromised.

 When we are free of anxiety, we have at our disposal all of the thinking, reasoning and rational capacity that is within our nature.
-This is our “thinking brain”, the marvelous instrument that largely determines our humanity.
+When doing so, we are using our thinking mind, the marvelous condition that plays a large part in determining our humanity.

-This is important to understand because the process of change required to improve mental health begins with a thinking brain process.
-If the feeling brain is in control, progress becomes impossible.
+This is important to understand because the process of change required to improve mental health begins with processing in the thinking mind.
+If the feeling mind is in control, progress becomes problematic.

-It is a part of human nature to acquire basic beliefs throughout life.
-They provide direction, guidance, help sort order out of chaos and tell us where to go, how to act and what to do.
-All of this makes them an extremely important component of our existence.
-Therefore, they must be true.
-We simply could not function if we did not believe in our truths, our basic beliefs.
+We acquire basic beliefs throughout life.
+They provide direction, guidance, restore order out of chaos and tell us where to go, how to act, which way to turn and what to do.
+This makes them an extremely important component of our existence; therefore, they must be true.
+We could not function if we did not believe in our truths, our basic beliefs.

 Consequently, we have a firm, almost unalterable adherence to our beliefs.
 Since we believe something to be true, any alternative must be false and we are loath to embrace it.
 If we were to embrace a new belief, it would imply that previously we believed a falsehood, which is not an easy admission to make.